Why Milanesa is More Than Just Comfort Food in Argentina

 3. Pork Milanesa

-Pork milanesa is another variation of this dish that is popular in Argentina.
-It is made with thinly sliced pork loin, which is pounded and breaded in the same way as the traditional beef milanesa.
-The result is a tender and flavorful cutlet that is perfect for a hearty meal.
+Pork Milanese is another popular Argentine variation of this dish.
+It is made with thinly sliced pork loin, which is pounded and breaded like the traditional beef milanesa.
+The result is a tender and flavorful cutlet perfect for a hearty meal.

 To make pork milanesa, you will need: